clemenbor/guacamole/README.md

 # Guacamole recipe
 A test repository for a recipe in **Git**

+- avocado
+- onions
+- salt
+- oil

+Put in a bowl and mix everything.

 <!-- add HTML comment -->

 - you can add bullets